azkiflay/gitops/README.md

 git push origin main
 ```

 The above "*git push origin main*" is one event that can trigger execution of the workflow.
-Figure 2 shows execution of the workflow on GitHub Actions following the "*push*" event.
+Figure 2 shows execution of the workflow on GitHub Actions following the "*push*" event, resulting in **continuous integration (CI)** of the new code changes with the existing one on the GitHub repository.
 <figure>
   <table>
     <tr>